BrodyStokes09/weather-tools/README.md

 "stormlist.html" is simply used to access the saved data from the current session.
 When the "infolist.py" application is closed, the data in "storm_data.txt" is automatically saved to "archive.txt"

-"archive.txt" is the saved data from stormlist.html
+"archive.txt" is the saved timestamped data from stormlist.html, data is saved here after the app closes

+"archives.html" is used to access the saved data from previous sessions.
+Data here is pulled from "archive.txt"